This page was most recently updated on May 8th, 2025

 SECTION 22.08 Reporting an Incident of Harassment, Discrimination or Retaliation

-In addition, The United Court of the Pikes Peak Empire (UCPPE) encourages individuals who believe they are being subjected to such conduct promptly to advise the offender that his or her behavior is unwelcome and request that it be discontinued immediately.
+In addition, The United Court of the Pikes Peak Empire (UCPPE) encourages individuals who believe they are being subjected to such conduct promptly to advise the offender that their behavior is unwelcome and request that it be discontinued immediately.
 Often this action alone will resolve the problem.
-The United Court of the Pikes Peak Empire (UCPPE) recognizes, however, that an individual may prefer to pursue the matter through a UCPPE formal complaint procedure.
+However, The United Court of the Pikes Peak Empire (UCPPE) recognizes that an individual may prefer to pursue the matter through a UCPPE formal complaint procedure.

-UCPPE shall adhere to the By-Laws and Policy Manual that describes the due process and procedure for such violations of the Non-discrimination Harassment and Retaliation Policy.
+UCPPE shall adhere to the By-Laws and Policy Manual which describes the due process and procedure for such violations of the Non-discrimination Harassment and Retaliation Policy.

 SECTION 22.09 Conclusion

-The United Court of the Pikes Peak Empire (UCPPE) has developed this policy to ensure that each individual, all UCPPE members, monarchs, titleholders, imperial family members, contractors, and designated representatives can participate in an environment free from unlawful harassment, discrimination and retaliation.
-The United Court of the Pikes Peak Empire (UCPPE) will make every reasonable effort to ensure that all concerned are familiar with these policies and aware that any complaint in violation of such policies will be investigated and resolved appropriately.
+The United Court of the Pikes Peak Empire (UCPPE) has developed this policy to ensure that each individual, all UCPPE members, monarchs, titleholders, imperial family members, contractors, and designated representatives can participate in an environment free from unlawful harassment, discrimination, and retaliation.
+The United Court of the Pikes Peak Empire (UCPPE) will make every reasonable effort to ensure that all concerned are familiar with these policies and aware that any complaint violating such policies will be investigated and resolved appropriately.

 Finally, these policies should not, and may not, be used as a basis for excluding or separating individuals of a particular race, color, religion, creed, national origin, ancestry, disability, gender, sexual orientation, transgender, gender identity, age, social-economic status, ancestry, marital status, disability, veteran or draft status; or any other characteristic protected by federal, state or local laws, from participating in business or work-related social activities or discussions.
-In other words, no one should make the mistake of engaging in discrimination or exclusion in order to avoid allegations of harassment.
-The law and the policies of The United Court of the Pikes Peak Empire (UCPPE) prohibit disparate treatment on the basis of sex or any other protected characteristic, with regard to terms, conditions, privileges and prerequisites of membership.
+In other words, no one should make the mistake of engaging in discrimination or exclusion to avoid harassment allegations.
+The law and the policies of The United Court of the Pikes Peak Empire (UCPPE) prohibit disparate treatment based on sex or any other protected characteristic regarding terms, conditions, privileges, and membership prerequisites.
 The prohibitions against harassment, discrimination and retaliation are intended to complement and further those policies, not to form the basis of an exception to them.

 ARTICLE XXIII: EFFECTIVE DATE